 Some level of artificial lighting is required for nighttime activities.
 But this lighting must be designed to increase visibility.
-Paradoxically, more light can reduce visibility, especially for persons over 40 years of age12.
+Paradoxically, more light can reduce visibility, especially for persons over 40 years of age.

-The average age of our population is getting older.
 Sensitivity to glare increases with age, as does our chances of developing cataracts.
 In the face of a bright light, our iris closes down letting light into the eye only through the centre of our lens.
 Since cataracts begin in the centre of the lens, the vision of adults can be severely degraded by glare.
 With the aging of our population, it is becoming more important to reduce glare in the urban environment.